melanke/CascadeCanvas/README.md

             x: 160, //x position of the sprite in the image
             y: 48, //y position of the sprite in the image
             w: 16, //width of consideration
-            h: 24 //height of consideration
+            h: 24, //height of consideration
-        }
+            repeat: "xy", //if the string contain x - repeat horizontaly; if the string contain y - repeat verticaly
+            frames: 5, //how many frames of the animation,
+            delay: 10 //how many loops until the next frame }
 	},